 - Steps are done.
 Preview below.

-Customizing the chart properties are to do with changing formatting styles with respect to background colour, font, border and many more.
+Customizing the chart properties are to do with changing formatting styles with respect to the background color, font, border, and many more.

 - Choosing the Edit the chart option will open the right side panel (Chart editor).
 Preview below.